Domestic Assault Charges

 Why it is important to get the least restrictive bail available?

 Sometimes one spouse will attempt to use an allegation of domestic assault or even sexual assault, to exclude the other spouse from the matrimonial home as part of an overall tactic related to property and custody issues.
 In such cases, the individual charged is banished from the matrimonial home and contact with children must be arranged through a third party.

-These cases have created a highly sensitive politic in the courts when it comes to domestic assault allegations.
+These cases have created a highly sensitive politic in the courts when it comes to domestic abuse allegations.
 Accordingly, one can expect that the courts will fashion a release order that leaves little opportunity for the defendant to gain access to the complainant while on release.
-A client who approaches Kostman and Pyzer, Barristers, charged with a domestic assault, can expect that we will work towards the least restrictive bail available in all the circumstances of the case.
+A client who approaches Toronto Defence Lawyers, charged with a domestic assault, can expect that we will work towards the least restrictive bail available in all the circumstances of the case.

 Charged?
 Consult an Experienced Domestic Violence Lawyer.